gokubi/policies/reporting_guidelines.md

 # Reporting Guidelines

-If you believe someone is violating the code of conduct we ask that you report it to the Stumptown Syndicate by emailing conduct@stumptownsyndicate.org.
+If you believe someone is violating the code of conduct we ask that you report it to [COMMUNITY_NAME] by emailing [YOUR CONTACT INFO HERE].

 **All reports will be kept confidential.** In some cases we may determine that a public statement will need to be made.
 If that's the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.